 In the event of an accident or injury on the job, each employee is covered by the Washington State Industrial Insurance Program (Worker's Compensation).
 Injury reports help the university process insurance claims and investigate and correct hazardous work conditions.
 Employees and supervisors should be thorough when filling out the report, sign and date.
 The safety committee also reviews each injury report.
-To assist medical personnel, bring the Material Safety Data Sheet (MSDS) of any chemical involved in an injury or incident.
-Do not delay seeking medical attention if you cannot locate the MSDS.
+To assist medical personnel, bring the Safety Data Sheet (SDS) of any chemical involved in an injury or incident.
+Do not delay seeking medical attention if you cannot locate the SDS.

-Report job-related injuries to your supervisor as soon as possible.
+- Report job-related injuries to your supervisor as soon as possible. - Supervisors must investigate all reported accidents to determine root causes.

-- Supervisors must investigate all reported accidents to determine root causes. - PLU will correct causes leading to the injury. - As soon as the injured party is physically able to fill out the injury report, the injured employee should complete and mail the form to Human Resource Services.
-The injury report form can be found at: http://www.plu.edu/human-resources/documents-forms/documents/Safety/injury-report-2.doc.
+- PLU will correct causes leading to the injury. - As soon as the injured party is physically able, the injured employee should complete and mail the injury report form to Human Resource Services.